kevindewalt/oldkevindewalt.github.io/start/index.md

 # What is "concierge onboarding?"
 And why do we care so much about it?

-Let's start with a fairy tale called *The Magical Money Machine*.
+Let's start with a fairy tale called *The SaaS Magical Money Machine*.

 <img class="post-image" src = "{{site.image_url}}/castle.jpg">

-### The Magical Money Machine
+### The SaaS Magical Money Machine

-Once upon a time ...
+*Once upon a time ...*

 Joe and his friends had an idea for a SaaS app.
 They did customer development, built and MVP, and customers started using it.

-Every month they diligently worked away getting the product better, built more features and analyzed data.
-They discovered points of friction in their application and began solving them with onboarding emails, targeted messaging, and better UI.
+Every month they diligently worked at getting the product better, building more features and analyzing data.
+They discovered points of customer friction and began solving them with onboarding emails, targeted messaging, and better UI.

-Gradually their important metrics: conversion percentages, churn, lifetime value all got better and better.

-They raised an A round of funding to do advertising and content marketing to drive more customers into the front of their application.
+Each month conversion percentages, churn, and lifetime value all got better and better.
+They started doing growth hacking to drive more customers into their application...and the money rolled in.

-With a sticky product, growth strategy, and fixed costs Joe and his friends created a Magical Money Machine that made all of them rich.
+With a sticky product, growth strategy, and fixed costs Joe and his friends created a SaaS Magical Money Machine that made all of them rich.

-Two years later they sold to Salesforce and spent the rest of their days hanging out with Jason Fried and Derek Sivers.
+Two years later they sold to Salesforce and spent the rest of their lives hanging out with Derek Sivers.

 The end.